 As this is a steam engine converted to an internal combustion engine it is only right that the connecting rod is in two pieces.
 I also decided that the corned should be made from mild steel.
 The bearings are all phosphor bronze.

 The camshaft drive and bearing block has taken some time to develop with a number of iterations.
+The bottom end of this transitional engine is quite substantial.

 The original cam design was very modern with a cam drive block that had an outer support.
 This design had stopped me in my tracks and so the engine had been sat on the side for several months.